Debajyoti14/Smart-Naka/README.md

 There is also a filter Stolen Car details Feature.
 By selecting police station and number of days, You will get all the stolen car history occurred in the timespan.

-This is the problem we are solving and we are really confident about it.
+This is the problem we are solving with this application.

 ## Features 💫
 + Adaptive App UI made with Flutter